Places to Visit in Bolinao

 Last April 30 to May 1, my high school friends and I joined a Package Tour for a trip to Bolinao and Alaminos in the province of Pangasinan.
-This is the day 1 of our vacation in Bolinao.
+April 30 is day 1 of our vacation in Bolinao.
 If you want to avail of tour packages at reasonable prices and avoid the stress of planning your itinerary and looking for places to visit and hotel to stay in, I suggest Explore Island Philippines.

 |Outside the Enchanted Cave|

 St. James the Great Parish Church in BolinaoThe Augustinians built this Church in 1609.
 In 1788, an earthquake destroyed half of the Church.
 An accidental fire burned the Convent in 1819.
 Just last 2009, the Church was heavily damaged by a typhoon.
 The building remains its old structure.
 Repair and rehabilitation are ongoing.

 |The altar inside the church|

 UP Marine Science InstituteUP Marine Science Institute is where the government takes care of the marine system in the Philippines.
 They take care of giant baby clams among other marine creatures before they release them to the sea.

 |To see how the government takes care of the marine system visit here.|